Code-Institute-Submissions/Wild_Thing_Yoga/README.md

  ### Frameworks Libraries & Programs

-  1. [Git Hub](https://github.com/about) Used to store and share the projects code.
+  1. [Git Hub](https://github.com/about) Used to store, version control and share the projects code.
   2. [Git/GitPod](https://www.gitpod.io/#:~:text=Gitpod%20is%20a%20multi%2Dservice,their%20own%20dedicated%20K8s%20deployment.)
-Used for creation, version control and to commit and push to Git Hub.
+Code, build, debug and run K8s applications entirely in the cloud.
   3. [Bootstrap v4](https://getbootstrap.com/) Used for responsivness and styling of the site.
-  4. [Google Fonts](https://fonts.google.com/) Used to import the Sanchez and Raleway fonts.
+  4. [Google Fonts](https://fonts.google.com/) Used to import the Dancing Script and Raleway fonts.
   5. [Font Awesome](https://fontawesome.com/v4.7.0/) Used for footer icons.
   6. [Canva](https://www.canva.com/) For creation of the logo.
   7. [Adobe Color Wheel](https://color.adobe.com/create/image-gradient) Image gradient feature was used to extract colors used in the logo and build a colour scheme.